kktse/kktse.github.io/_posts/2020-12-06-rsx-rear-kinematic-curves.markdown

 is limited since the lower control arm has the responsibility of four links.
 Practically any major change in the suspension geometry would require a completely new knuckle or lower control arm.
-Fortunately, we can analyze the design to determine its performance characteristics and how to make the most of it without resorting to modification.
+Fortunately, we can analyze the design to determine how to make the most of it without resorting to modification.

 ## Kinematic Curves

-Tires force and moment properties are sensitive to inputs like slip and inclination angle.
-The chassis has some degree to control these inputs by carefully designing the suspension to move the wheel in a certain way.
+Tire force and moment properties are sensitive to inputs like slip and inclination angle.
+The chassis has some degree of control over these inputs by carefully designing the suspension to move the wheel in a certain way.
 In this context, kinematic curves describe the wheel plane motion without considering forces or compliances.